By Terry Trucco

 Backstory: As mentioned above, the Sherry started life in 1927 as a luxury apartment tower that, at 38 stories, was the tallest in the world— and four feet taller than the Washington Monument.
 A showpiece from the start, it was designed by the Jazz Age architectural firm Schultz & Weaver known for sumptuous Art Deco beauties like the Park Lane Hotel, the Pierre and the Waldorf Astoria.
 Apartments came with service pantries outfitted with cutting edge heating and refrigeration equipment so food from the restaurant could be sent up.
 Apartments eventually became co-ops, a situation that remains unchanged, and each hotel room is privately owned.
 Though modernized repeatedly over the years, the stately building retains its Art Deco trappings.
 The latest nod to the past was the painstaking restoration in 2014 of 1920s artist Joseph Aruta’s original lobby murals inspired by Renaissance paintings at the Vatican (after the murals suffered water damage due to leaks in the 1970s, the walls were painted white, obliterating the art).

 Keep in mind: Like all historic hotels, the Sherry-Netherland has its quirks and is not for everyone (if you’re deep into partying or contemporary design it’s unlikely you’ve read this far).
-No two rooms are alike, but the hotel says does their best if you request a specific room.
+No two rooms are alike, but the hotel tries to accommodate requests for specific rooms.